Thanksgiving Day marks the beginning of our 8th year for The Sounds of Brazil’s ‘live’ streaming station.

 - Brazil Back2Back, M, W, F, top of the hour at 11 am 2 pm and 5 pm. (two of a kind)

-Our streaming station has reunited with Live365.com as the official streaming radio partner for The Sounds of Brazil, and this year, we’ve achieved another listener milestone with our station on TuneIn.
+Our streaming station has reunited with Live365.com, TuneIn, and Roku as the official streaming radio partner for The Sounds of Brazil, and with distribution by TuneIn and Roku, we’ve achieved another listener milestone with our station.

 My thanks to Jason Stoddard and Jon Stephenson for helping to make this happen.